dougwollison/nlingual/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

+= 2.9.1.1 =
+Hotfix: cleanup of language saving, allow specifying no accept codes for a language.

 = 2.9.1 =
 Fixed issue causing sitemap requests to redirect to posts page.
 Simplified accept-language handling.